grmble/purescript-bonsai/README.md

 ## Documentation and examples

+Note that these are for the last published version - these examples will not work for the current master.
+They will be brought up to date, but right now they are not.

 * A tutorial with simple examples is at http://purescript-bonsai-docs.readthedocs.io/en/latest/
 * Reference documentation https://pursuit.purescript.org/packages/purescript-bonsai/

+These examples are tracking the current master:

-* An example application is at https://github.com/grmble/purescript-bonsai-todo
+* An example todo application is at https://github.com/grmble/purescript-bonsai-todo
+* A form handling demo is at https://github.com/grmble/purescript-forms-demo

 ## Getting started